talwrii/tuya-tiny-web/README.md

 ```

 ## Usage
-First set up your devices to connect to your local network with tuya by configuring them from the Smart Tuya app.
+First set up your devices to connect to your local network with Tuya by configuring them from the Smart Tuya app.
 Unfortunately, this requires the network you connect to to be able to communicate with the internet, after you have configured your devices you can detach this network from the internet.

 You then need to obtain the *local key* for each device.
 This can be done through the [Tuya developer interface](#tuya-developer).
 Once you have obtained both the device id and the local keys for all the devices you want to connect you must create a tuya devices file normally `tuya-devices.json` in the current directory - but see the --devices-flag.